xiongbo010/xiongbo010.github.io/_pages/research.md

 - **Scalability**: How do we scale GNNs to billion nodes graphs?
 - **Dynamic Graphs**: How do we learn on graphs that change over time?
 - **Missing Node Features**: How do apply GNNs to graphs where we only observe only a subset of features for each node (which is almost always the case in practice)?
-- **Low Homophily Graphs**: How do we design GNNs that work on graphs with low label homophily (where neighbors tend to have different labels)

 ### Publications
 Below is a list of my publications in reversed chronological order.